Mosquito-borne disease: West Nile virus, dengue fever

 Most people infected with the West Nile virus usually do not develop symptoms.
 However, some individuals can develop cases of severe fatigue, weakness, headaches, body aches, joint and muscle pain, vomiting, diarrhea, and rash, which can last for weeks or months.
 More serious symptoms have a greater risk of appearing in people over 60 years of age, or those with cancer, diabetes, hypertension, and kidney disease.

 Dengue fever is mostly characterized by high fever, headaches, joint pain, and rash.
 However, more severe instances can lead to hemorrhagic fever, internal bleeding, and breathing difficulty, which can be fatal.

 Chikungunya

 People infected with this virus can develop sudden onset fever along with debilitating joint and muscle pain, rash, headache, nausea, and fatigue.
 Symptoms can last a few days or be prolonged to weeks and months.
 Although patients can recover completely, there have been cases in which joint pain has persisted for several months and can extend beyond that for years.
 Other people can develop heart complications, eye problems, and even neurological complications.

+Malaria

+Early onset symptoms of malaria can start anywhere from 10-15 days after exposure and can present as fever, headache and chills.
+Symptom severity may very depend on age and previous exposures, however children under five, pregnant women and immune compromised will be at higher risk of more severe symptoms.
+Severe symptoms range from extreme lethargy, loss of consciousness, convulsion, difficulty breathing, bloody urine, jaundice, irregular bleeding, and death.